OpenLiberty/liberty-language-server/README.md

 ![Screenshot showing diagnostics marking an invalid feature defined in a server.xml file.
 Hovering over the diagnostic will provide more details.](./docs/images/feature-diagnostic.png "Diagnostics on Liberty features in server.xml")

 ### Liberty dev mode schema generation
-If [Liberty Maven Plugin](https://github.com/OpenLiberty/ci.maven) or [Liberty Gradle Plugin](https://github.com/OpenLiberty/ci.gradle) is configured with the Liberty project, Liberty Config Language Server will automatically generate a schema file based on the Liberty runtime and version to provide relevant information about the supported `server.xml` elements and Liberty features.
-A minimum version of Liberty Maven Plugin 3.7.1 or Liberty Gradle Plugin 3.5.1 is recommended.
+If the [Liberty Maven Plugin](https://github.com/OpenLiberty/ci.maven) or [Liberty Gradle Plugin](https://github.com/OpenLiberty/ci.gradle) is configured with the Liberty project, Liberty Config Language Server automatically generates a schema file based on the Liberty runtime and version to provide relevant information about the supported `server.xml` elements and Liberty features.
+A minimum version of the Liberty Maven Plugin 3.7.1 or Liberty Gradle Plugin 3.5.1 is recommended.
+If an earlier version of either plugin is used, the schema file will not be regenerated when additional features are installed.
+This limitation might result in lack of hover, completion, or diagnostic support for elements related to those newly installed features.

-Note: If an earlier version is used, the schema file will not be regenerated when additional features are installed.
-This could result in lack of hover, completion or diagnostic support for elements related to those newly installed features.
+Note:

 > ### Note for dev mode for containers
-> If using dev mode for containers, a minimum version of Liberty Maven Plugin 3.7 or Liberty Gradle Plugin 3.5 is recommended.
-If an earlier version is used, the Liberty Config Language Server will not be able to generate a schema file for use with `server.xml` editing, and a default schema will be used instead.
+> If you are using dev mode for containers, a minimum version of the Liberty Maven Plugin 3.7 or Liberty Gradle Plugin 3.5 is recommended.
+If an earlier version is used, the Liberty Config Language Server cannot generate a schema file for use with `server.xml` editing and a default schema is used instead.

 ## Contributing
 See the [DEVELOPING](./DEVELOPING.md) and [CONTRIBUTING](./CONTRIBUTING.md) documents for more details.
 ## License